MicrosoftResearch/Naiad/README.txt

 Installation steps
 ------------------

-Naiad is distributed as a Visual Studio 2012 solution, comprising the following projects:
+Naiad is distributed as a Visual Studio 2013 solution, comprising the following projects:

-* "Naiad", which contains the core Naiad system and support libraries, and builds Naiad.dll.
-If you create your own project that uses Naiad, you must add a reference to Naiad.dll.
+* "Naiad", which contains the core Naiad system and support libraries, and builds Microsoft.Research.Naiad.dll.
+If you create your own project that uses Naiad, you must add a reference to this library.

 * "Lindi", a LINQ-like library for data-parallel iterative computation.

-* "DifferentialDataflow" a LINQ-like library supporting incremental execution of iterative computation.
+* "DifferentialDataflow", a LINQ-like library supporting incremental execution of iterative computation.

+* "AzureSupport", a library of Naiad components that supports writing to and reading from Windows Azure Storage.

 * "Examples", which contains several example Naiad applications and builds Examples.exe.

+* In addition, the "ClusterSubmission" solution contains experimental support for launching Naiad programs on Azure and YARN clusters.

 These projects can be built and executed using any of the following implementations of the .NET framework: